MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 • Addresses forehead lines

-• Addresses crow’s feet and frown lines
+• Addresses eye wrinkles and frown lines

 Types of Brow Lift Surgery

-There are several types of forehead lift that our surgeons offer:
+There are several types of Forehead Lift that our surgeons offer:

 Types of Brow Lift Procedures